department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/conversation-guide.md

 ### Task 3: [Go through questions in wizard]
 Let's suppose that (Google/VA.gov) led you to the web page that I'm going to show you.
-I'd like you to try to use it, and share **your feedback** while you're doing that.
+I'd like you to try to use it, and please share **your feedback** while you're doing that.
 I'm interested in your impressions of what you see, any questions that you have, and how you feel about what you're doing.
-I'd like you to talk to me about what you plan to do BEFORE you click anything.
+I'd like you to talk to me about what you're thinking and what you plan to do BEFORE clicking anything.

 *(RECORD all feedback on questions:)*
 - *Service years*